ArcoMul/soundcloudscrobbler/README.md

 Chrome extension to Scrobble Soundcloud tracks to LastFM

-Feel free to update the code with new or better feauture's.
-I stil have to start with a Soundcloud Next version.
+Feel free to update the code with new or better feautures.
+I still have to start with a Soundcloud Next version.